Ingeniums/ingeneer-2k25-challenges/README.md

+# IMPORTANT
+Use the provided prompt `prompt.md` with deepseek (no deepthink) to generate challenge.yml.
+Just verify the flag.

 # File structure
 - Add your challenge to its corresponding category
 - Create a folder corresponding to the name of your challenge prefixed with difficulty, eg: `easy - [challenge Name]`